msfjarvis/msfjarvis.dev/content/posts/tools-of-the-trade-fzf.md

 ## Why do I use it?

-Becaue `fzf` is a search tool, you can use it to find files and folders.
+Because `fzf` is a search tool, you can use it to find files and folders.
 My most common use-case for it is a simple bash function that goes like this:

 ```bash
 # find-and-open, gedit?
 Sorry I'll just stop.